-Registry Lock will not renew if there is a block tag applied to the Registry Lock Renew event for the domain.
-If there is a block with override tag applied to the Registry Lock Renew event, however, users with the correct permissions will be able to approve or reject pending Registry Lock Renew requests.
+Registry Lock will not renew if there is a Block - Full tag applied to the Registry Lock Renew event for the domain.
+If there is a Block - Approval applied to the Registry Lock Renew event, however, users with the correct permissions will be able to approve or reject pending Registry Lock Renew requests.